 As inferred in the book's first sentence—"There was a boy called Eustace Clarence Scrubb, and he almost deserved it"—Eustace certainly is a loathsome character.
 He dislikes his cousins and apparently has made it his mission to make their lives miserable while they're staying with his family.
 He bosses, he bullies and he makes fun of his cousins' talk of their secret country of Narnia.
 Until … he finds himself transported to that world.

 While staring at a painting in Lucy's bedroom, the Pevensies notice that the ship depicted in the choppy waters looks very Narnian.
-After Eustace joins them and begins taunting them, Lucy sees that the ship appears to be moving before her very eyes.
+After Eustace joins them and begins taunting them, Lucy sees the ship moving before her very eyes.
 The waves begin rolling and pretty soon water is splashing out from the painting, onto the children and flooding into the room.
 The wind blows through and soon everything is upended.
 When Eustace tries to stop the proceedings by pulling the picture off of the wall, he only succeeds in bringing himself, Edmund and Lucy into the painting and sinking the bedroom into Narnia's Eastern Sea.

 Once the three swim to the surface, there they behold the majestic Dawn Treader and are soon rescued and standing on its deck.
 From that point, the story sets its course with King Caspian (Ben Barnes) and the warrior mouse Reepicheep (voice of Simon Pegg) on a journey to find the seven lost Lords of Telmar, who are the best friends of Caspian's murdered father.
 Along the way, the voyagers encounter magical creatures, sinister enemies and face their greatest temptations before being reunited once again with the "Great Lion" Aslan (voice of Liam Neeson).